-Don’t miss this years fireworks!
-Check the dates below to find parades and fireworks shows in your area!
+Don’t miss this years Cape Cod fireworks 2013!
+Check the dates below to find parades and fireworks displays in your area!
 From everyone here at Cape Cod Life Publications, cheers for a happy and safe 4th of July weekend!

 On first sight, the giant blue vinyl tent pitched over cement risers beside a gravel parking lot west of downtown Hyannis seems an unlikely spot for a 60-year success story.
 But once inside, as childhood tent-by-the-campfire instincts take over, the audience of 2,000 swiftly bonds with the performers beneath the canopy’s cozy cocoon.
 “The fans are so close that they become part of the show!” rock star Melissa Etheridge exclaimed following a recent appearance.
 Read more…